damianhakert/damianhakert.github.io/source/jobs/product-manager-ci/index.html.md

 ---

 We're looking for product managers that can help us work on the future of developer tools.
-Specifically, building out continuous integration, continuous delivery, and beyond.
+Specifically, building out continuous integration (CI), continuous delivery (CD), and beyond.

 We believe developers deserve an intuitive, integrated solution that covers the entire software development lifecycle.
 We believe running tests is just the